-The following table summarises the requirements relating to the three identified typologies: these will be developed further through detailed masterplanning by the applicant which will ensure each village expansion area responds to the unique qualities of each village.
-The Borough Design Guide should inform detailed design work.
+The following table summarises the requirements relating to the three identified typologies; these will be developed further through detailed masterplanning by the applicant which will ensure each village expansion area responds to the unique qualities of each village.
+Any Village Design Statements should inform detailed master planning.